itzdrli/koishi-registry/README.md

 Listening on http://0.0.0.0:8080/
 ```

+It takes time to synchronize for the first time.

+You can configure

 Check http://127.0.0.1:8080/api/plugins,
 should return currently found plugins.
 (It's empty list for a while because no plugins found now, please sit and relax)